belgianbeer/tzdiff/README.md

 # tzdiff

-Show Timezone differences with local time in CLI (shell script)
+Displays Timezone differences with localtime in CLI (shell script)

 *Tzdiff or Timediff ?*